-Nobody ever thinks it will happen to them and yet, it clearly does happen to somebody.
+Nobody ever thinks it will happen to them.
+And yet, it does happen.

 Furthermore, the law of averages dictates that if you travel enough, something, somewhere will eventually go wrong.
-Just like you should always look twice before crossing the road, and always wear your helmet before riding a bike, you really should think about getting travel insurance.
+Just like you should always look twice before crossing the road, and always wear your helmet before riding a bike, you really should get comprehensive travel insurance.

 Who Are Allianz?

-If you’re reading this then I guess you decided that you do need travel insurance.
-Welcome to the world of sensible adults (AKA, accepting your own mortality and the fact that you have no control whatsoever over the universe, despite whatever bullshit “The Secret” may have told you).
+If you’re reading this, then I guess you decided that you do need travel insurance.
+Yay!
+Welcome to the world of sensible adults (AKA accepting your own mortality and the fact that you have no control whatsoever over the universe, despite whatever bullshit “The Secret” may have told you).

-Allianz are perhaps one of the biggest insurance companies in the world.
-They have been trading for over 120 years and they have offices a functions across the globe in a number of business areas.
+Allianz travel insurance is perhaps one of the biggest insurance companies in the world.
+They have been trading for over 120 years and they have offices across the globe.

-Travel Insurance is by no means their primary focus or modus operandi, but this is not a bad thing.
-Note that even “specialist travel insurers” are often in fact, brands or shop fronts backed by big insurance companies like Allianz.
+Though travel Insurance is by no means Allianz’s primary focus or modus operandi.
+But this is not a bad thing.
+Note that even “specialist travel insurers” are often, in fact, brands or shop fronts backed by big insurance companies like Allianz.

 They are governed by the Financial Services regulators in pretty much every national market they trade in.
 This means that if you have a problem with them, you can squeal on them and have your case reviewed independently and fairly by an adjudicator free of charge.

-Now that the introductions are out of the way, let’s take a look at the policies they offer.
+Now that the introductions are out of the way, let’s take a look at the individual travel insurance policies they offer.